The founder: Kizito D. Kalima

 In 1998, Kizito was offered the opportunity to travel to the United States to participate in a basketball tournament.
 Upon participating in this tournament, Kizito was scouted by many colleges in the US.
 Having not yet finished high school, Kizito was offered the opportunity to attend high school at Providence St. Mel High School in the Chicago area.
 Upon completion of high school, Kizito went on to attend Indiana University in South Bend, Indiana, graduating with a Bachelor’s degree in Criminal Justice in 2005.

-Kizito is Founder and Executive Director of the Peace Center for Forgiveness and Reconciliation, a public speaker, and an advocate for Genocide Survivors.
-Kizito has spoken at a variety of events, schools, churches, and community gatherings.
-He recently had the pleasure of sharing his story at the United Nations Headquarters.
+Kizito is the Founder and Executive Director of the Peace Center for Forgiveness & Reconciliation, a public speaker, and an advocate for Genocide survivors.
+Kizito has spoken at a variety of schools, churches, community gatherings, and events.
+Perhaps the most notable and honorable speaking engagement to date occurred in 2014 when Kizito was invited to share his story at the United Nations 20th Commemoration of the Genocide in Rwanda (watch here, 39:48).